Skip to main content

 vim src/tools/read.ts

-# Watch automatically re-interviews
+# Watch automatically re-checks when you save

 TDD for MCP Servers